U.S. Energy Information Administration logo

 Quick Facts

-• Maryland's per capita petroleum consumption is the fourth lowest among the states, and the transportation sector uses almost 8 out of every 10 barrels of petroleum consumed in Maryland.
+• Maryland's per capita petroleum consumption is the fourth lowest among the states, and the transportation sector uses about 8 out of every 10 barrels of petroleum consumed in Maryland.

 • Baltimore is the nation’s second-largest coal exporting port after Norfolk, Virginia.
-In 2021, almost one-fourth of U.S. coal exports left through Baltimore.
+In 2022, about one-fifth of U.S. coal exports left through Baltimore.

-• In 2021, Maryland?s only nuclear power plant--the Calvert Cliffs power station--accounted for 37% of the state's total electricity net generation.
+• In 2022, Maryland's only nuclear power plant--the Calvert Cliffs power station--accounted for 39% of the state's total electricity net generation.

 • Maryland’s legislature enacted a law in 2022 to further reduce the state’s greenhouse gas emissions 60% from 2006 levels by 2031 and reach a net-zero emissions level by 2045.